fbngrm/zombie-driver/README.md

 * Instrumentation
 * Circuit-breaker
 * Docker containers
+* Structured logging
 * Configurable zombie-driver identification `Predicate/business rules`

 This document is organized in two sections:

 * Documentation - describes setup and usage
-* Architecture - describes my design and architecture approach
+* Architecture - describes the design and architecture approach

 # Documentation

-## Setup
+### Setup
 This section assumes there is a go, docker, make and git installation available on the system.

 To check your installation, run: